 Have you done any scrapbooking, smashbooking, or travel journalling on your homeschool field trips?
 It’s certainly something you might like to try.

-A big thank you to Kimberley Linkletter of Vintage Blue Suitcase for writing this guest post.
+A big thank you to Kimberley Linkletter of Vintage Blue Suitcase for writing this article.